assistant professor of hispanic ministry and religious education

 Co-investigator for the CRUZA project, a research initiative in collaboration with Dana-Farber Cancer Institute and the Mauricio Gastón Institute at UMASS to foster partnerships with Catholic churches to prevent cancer among Latinos living in Massachusetts.

-Presently writing a book on Catholic multicultural congregations (Fordham University Press).
+Book on Catholic multicultural congregations (Fordham University Press, in progress)

 For a complete list of publications see: Hosffman Ospino – Publications

 Evangelización y catequesis en el ministerio hispano (Evangelization and Catechesis in the context of Hispanic Ministry.
 Liguori Publications, 2013.

 This book offers a vision for catechesis and evangelization drawing from the richness of the experience and history of U.S. Hispanic Catholics.
 An excellent resource for leadership formation of pastoral agents working with Hispanic Catholics.

 Peter’s Catechism: Who Do You Say that I am?
 Why Did You Doubt?
 Do You Love Me?
 Also in Spanish: El catecismo de Pedro: ¿Quién Dices Que Soy Yo? ¿Por Qué Dudas? ¿Me Amas?
 Liguori Publications, 2011.